CyberNaught-XyZ/gh-horoscope/README.md

 # 🔮 GitHub CLI Horoscope Extension

 Hey there!
 So I made this absolutely ridiculous horoscope thing for GitHub, I don't have my own thoughts they suggested i provided.
 It looks at your coding habits and tells your "digital fortune" like some kind of mystical code wizard.
-Started as a joke, ended up being genuinely useful (and hilarious).
+Started as a joke, ended up being genuinely useful (and kinda funny :p).

 ## ✨ What This Thing Actually Does

 Okay, so this isn't your grandma's horoscope.
 This thing digs deep into your GitHub data and comes up with surprisingly accurate (and hilariously invasive) insights about your coding life:
+This has **ALOT** and will continue to grow !
+Even has a achievement system and easter eggs to find !

 ### 🎭 **The Main Event - Your Coding Personality**
 - 🦉 **Night Owl Detection**: Calls you out for those 3 AM "quick fixes"